ds-wizard/docs/docs/admin/configuration.rst

    :type: String
    :default: (nothing)

    Warning text for users that displays after login (if any).
+May use Markdown markup.

 .. confval:: welcomeInfo

    :type: String
    :default: (nothing)

    Info text for users that displays after login (if any).
+May use Markdown markup.

+.. confval:: loginInfo

+   :type: String
+   :default: (nothing)

+   Info text for users that displays on login page (if any).
+May use Markdown markup.

 .. confval:: privacyUrl